Losing three babies in two years changed me.

 After my losses, there was no more when.
 There was no more certainty.

 Even when I found out I was pregnant again, I could only think about if we would make it to our first ultrasound.
-When we heard the heartbeat, I would only think if when we scheduled our next appointment.
+When we heard the heartbeat, I would only think IF we would make it to our next appointment.
 And when my living baby finally arrived, when I held her body, soft and certain in my arms–I still thought if.

 The ifs were the only thing I felt certain about anymore.
 I could no longer look forward with confidence, but I was confident that when I looked down I’d be facing another if.